vemacademics/WorkshopPreps/README.md

  -  TypeScript + Tailwind CSS for modern styling and scalability.
  -  UI components with ShadCN and Tailwind utilities.

+## Postgres RDBMS
+ - Building a  SQL data storage for projects
+ -
 ## Backend Stack
  - Building Restfull API in Django or FastAPI
  - Static Files Handling